jkomoros/prompt-garden/README.md

 }
 ```

+All seed references so far have been constant references.
+If you want to execute a seed that varies at run-time, see the `dynamic` seed type.

 When you're building complex seeds, you'll likely have many many sub-seeds nested deeply, since each seed is a very basic operation.

 It can get annoying to create a lot of different seeds at the top-level, name them, and then keep track of when their names change.